Why Mallorca's Real Estate Market Suddenly Slid in September — Analysis and Possible Remedies

 The less visible factors

-If the returns from holiday rentals are attractive, owners prefer to keep the apartment for the season rather than sell it long-term.
+If the returns from holiday rentals are attractive, owners prefer to keep the apartment for the season rather than sell it long-term, as discussed in Balearic Islands in the Price Squeeze: Who Can Still Afford Mallorca?.
 This reduces the supply for people who want to live permanently.
 Sluggish permitting procedures push offers further back.
 And even a diffuse perception of political uncertainty — for example due to looming regulations or tax changes — can make investors more cautious.
 On the Plaça Major you hear the same concerns as on the harbor promenade: talks about possible reforms, conjectures about new burdens, quiet worries that slow capital flows.

 Concrete opportunities instead of alarmism